Vigo County, Indiana: Politics

-The county has been regarded as one of the best bellwether regions in U.S. presidential elections.
+The county was regarded as one of the best bellwether regions in U.S. presidential elections.
 Between 1888 and 2016, it voted for the winning candidate in every election in all but two instances: 1908 and 1952.
-In 2020, its bellwether status came to an inglorious end when winner Joe Biden lost the county by nearly 15 points to Donald Trump.
+In 2020, its bellwether status came to an end when national winner Joe Biden lost the county by nearly 15 points to Donald Trump.

+Obama carried Vigo County, home to Terre Haute, and at the time a noted bellwether; before 2020, it had voted for the winner of every presidential election all but twice since 1892.
+After 2012, political realignment and shift of white working-class voters to Trump, exodus of young people to cities and the rightward turn of exurban areas accelerated by the Trump era have made Vigo County generally uncompetitive to the present day.

 The results in the county have often mirrored the nationwide popular vote.
-In every presidential election from 1960 to 2012, the county voted less than five percentage points from the national result.
-This changed in 2016, when the county voted 17 percentage points more Republican than the nation as a whole—a trend which persisted in 2020, when it voted 19 percentage points more Republican.
-In 2020 Donald Trump received 56.3 percent of the vote which was the best result for a Republican since Ronald Reagan in 1984 who received 58.4 percent of the vote.
+In every presidential election from 1960 to 2004, the county voted less than five percentage points from the national result.
+In 2024, Donald Trump received 58 percent of the vote, which was the best result for a Republican since Ronald Reagan in 1984, who received 58.4 percent of the vote.

-In statewide races for governor and the U.S. Senate, Vigo County has in recent years become more receptive to candidates from the Democratic Party, even when the county had simultaneously voted for a Republican presidential victor in question.
-The county has gone Democratic in 9 of the last 10 gubernatorial races since 1980, and in 8 of the last 13 Senate races since that timeframe also.

-Vigo is part of Indiana's 8th congressional district, which is held by Republican Larry Bucshon.
+Vigo is part of Indiana's 8th congressional district, which is held by Republican Mark Messmer.